mlsecproject/tiq-test/README.md

 ========
 Threat Intelligence Quotient Test

-Code and data repository for the statistical analysis of TI indicator feeds
+Dataviz and Statistical Analysis of Threat Intelligence Indicator feeds

 As seen in:
 * BSides LV 2014 - "Measuring the IQ of your threat intelligence feeds"
 * DEF CON 22 - "Measuring the IQ of your threat intelligence feeds"

+The data repository and R Markdown source for these talks can be found at https://github.com/mlsecproject/tiq-test-Summer2014

 Check out the usage examples of the talks in http://rpubs.com/alexcpsec/tiq-test-Summer2014